 Timber harvest, thinning, and prescribed fire are management activities that can be used to improve elk habitat and ensure the maintenance of food and cover requirements provided roads are closed to prevent human access.
 In the long term, quality habitat for elk is dependent on projects specifically designed to provide understory forage

 recovery, especially away from streams and riparian vegetation to distribute elk use, and to improve small parks and openings through meadow maintenance and thinning near these sites.
-Browsing on seedlings and saplings by livestock and wild ungulates, has affected aspen regeneration in some areas of the Forest.
+Browsing on seedlings and saplings by livestock and wild ungulates, has affected aspen regeneration in some areas of the Forest in the past, but new information suggests regeneration is occurring in some areas due to decreased domestic and wildlife utilization.
 Habitat improvement projects designed to promote aspen regeneration, combined with habitat improvement projects that distribute elk use over large areas, may allow for aspen recovery and improvement of elk habitat.
 Effective Travel Management Plans and maintaining road densities of 1 mile/sq. mile will also minimize disturbance to elk, helping to keep then on Forest lands where adequate harvest of animals can be attained.

 The 1991 Amended Land and Resource Management Plan provide standards and guidelines for elk habitat management (Tables 2 and 3).
 For additional management recommendations see the Resources Section of Appendix A.